Great Lakes region: European exploration and early settlement

 During the Confederacy Period of 1781–1789, the Continental Congress passed three ordinances whose authority was unclear regarding the region's governance on the American side.
 The Land Ordinance of 1784 established the broad outlines of future governance.
 The territory would be divided into six states, which would be given broad powers of constitutional instituting, and admitted to the nation as equal members.
 The Land Ordinance of 1785 specified the manner in which land would be distributed in the Territory, favoring sale in small parcels to settlers who would work their own farms.

 The Northwest Ordinance of 1787 defined the political protocols by which American states south of the lakes would enter the union as political equals with the original thirteen colonies.
 The ordinance, adopted in its final form just before the writing of the United States Constitution, was a sweeping, visionary proposal to create what was at the time a radical experiment in democratic governance and economy.
 The Northwest Ordinance of 1787 prohibited slavery, restricted primogeniture, mandated universal public education, provided for affordable farm land to people who settled and improved it, and required peaceful, lawful treatment of the Indian population.
 The ordinance prohibited the establishment of state religion and established civic rights that foreshadowed the United States Bill of Rights.
 Civil rights included freedom from cruel and unusual punishment, trial by jury, and exemption from unreasonable search and seizure.
 States were authorized to organize constitutional conventions and petition for admission as states equal to the original thirteen.
 Five states evolved from its provisions: Ohio, Indiana, Michigan, Illinois, and Wisconsin.
 The northeastern section of Minnesota, from the Mississippi to St. Croix River, also fell under ordinance jurisdiction and extended the constitution and culture of the Old Northwest to the Dakotas.
 The surge of settlement generated tension culminating in the Battle of Fallen Timbers in 1794.

-Britain, fearing that fast American settlement could lead to annexation of its western provinces, countered with The Constitution Act of 1791, granting limited self-government to Canadian provinces and creating two new provinces out of Canada: Lower Canada (today's Quebec) and Upper Canada (Ontario).
+Britain, fearing that fast American settlement could lead to annexation of its western provinces, countered with the Constitutional Act 1791 granting limited self-government to Canadian provinces and creating two new provinces out of Canada: Lower Canada (today's Quebec) and Upper Canada (Ontario).